Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks

-We shall later see, either as a consequence of the topological recursions or as a direct implication of Proposition \ref{prop:no_zeroes_for_Witten_without_bdry_markings}, that when $k=0$, all intersection numbers are zero. \end{ex}

-\begin{ex} Next, consider the real one-dimensional integral $\langle\tau^1\sigma^2\rangle^{\frac{1}{r},o}_0$.
-Again, we extend the section from $\oPM_{0,2,\{1\}}$ to $\oCM_{0,2,\{1\}}^{1/r}$, which is again a real closed interval.
-Each endpoint corresponds to a nodal surface composed of two disks meeting at a boundary node, in which one disk contains the boundary marked points and a half-node $n_-$ and the other disk contains the internal marked point and a half-node $n_+$; here, $n_-$ is the illegal half-node.
-The difference between the two endpoints is that in one of them, the cyclic order of the boundary marked points on the $n_-$ component is $x_1,x_2,n_-$, while in the other, it is $x_2,x_1,n_-$.
-Call these two surfaces $C_1$ and $C_2$, respectively.
+\begin{ex} Consider $\langle\tau^1\sigma^2\rangle^{\frac{1}{r},o}_0$.
+Again we extend the section to $\oCM_{0,2,\{1\}}^{1/r}$, which is a closed interval.
+Each endpoint is a nodal disk composed of two disks meeting at a node, in which one disk contains the boundary markings and a half-node $n_-$ and the other contains the internal marking and a half-node $n_+$; here, $n_-$ is the illegal half-node.
+The endpoints differ in the cyclic order of $x_1,x_2,n_-$.
+Call the surface with order $x_1,x_2,n_-$ $C_1,$ and call the other $C_2$.